susheel/synapse-mcp/DEVELOPMENT.md

 ```

 ### Fly.io

+> [!CAUTION]
+> This is a placeholder deployment option only.
+The remote version is not ready for deployment yet due to security issues.

 The project is configured for easy deployment to [Fly.io](https://fly.io), a platform for running full-stack apps and databases close to your users.